Vizzuality/eubon_butterflies/README.md

   * Country-level relative abundance of observations over time (2000-2004, 2005-2008, 2009-2012, 2013-2016) per species, and also averages over the EuroLST data per country for the same times.
 1. Map Widget (*low priority*):
   * User could click on the map and return a widget displaying relative abundance of a given species over a buffered area.
-1. Feed of most recent butterfly observations in GBIF database (*low priority, and maybe not needed*):
+1. Feed of most recent butterfly observations in GBIF database (*low priority, and probably not needed*):
   * Using the RESTFUL API of GBIF, we can request butterfly data for the species we desire, over Europe, which contains photos, and display the most recent observations only, to assist in building the narrative of this being a project based in citizen science.